NghiaVo99/Newton2026/README.md

 Paper link: [https://arxiv.org/pdf/2511.16514](https://arxiv.org/pdf/2511.16514)

-The central idea in the numerical experiments is to run a robust first-order method at the beginning, identify an effective low-dimensional subspace or active manifold, and then apply a damped Newton correction on that subspace.
+The central idea in the numerical experiments is to run a robust first-order method at the beginning, identify an effective subspace, and then apply a damped Newton correction on that subspace.
 The Newton step is protected by objective-decrease safeguards and, in the Benchopt benchmarks, compared against standard solvers from the corresponding benchmark suites.